GabrielSlima/blog/articles/clean-code-formatting-rules.md

     <p>
         The levels are always one level to the right of their previous level.
 So we have statements or expressions at the level of the file such as classes declarations and imports that are not indented at all.
 I usually say that they are in the root of the source file.
-It makes sense in my head.
+This makes sense in my head.
     </p>
     <p>
         We also have functions/methods whithin the classes.
-They are indented one level to the right of the Class.
+They are indented one level to the right of the class.
         The implementation of those functions/methods are one level to right of their declaration.
         <br>
-        Block implementations are implemented one level to the right of their containing block
+        Block implementations are implemented one level to the right of their containing block and so on.
     </p>
     <p>
         This hierarchy help us to identify classes, functions and variable declarations easily by making the source file cleaner and organized.
     </p>
     <h4>Collapsing scopes</h4>
     <p>
-        It's natural that as our confidence and proeficiency with programming grows we do things that seems a good idea but in realitty, they are not.
+        It's natural that as our confidence and proeficiency with programming grows we do things that seems a good idea but in reality, they are not.
     </p>
     <p>
         In python we can do things like: